---

 MESSAGE=$(echo "$NONCE_RESPONSE" | jq -r '.message')

-SIGN_RESPONSE=$(curl -s -X POST https://api.bankr.bot/agent/sign \
+SIGN_RESPONSE=$(curl -s -X POST https://api.bankr.bot/wallet/sign \

 -H "Content-Type: application/json" \